 What is a lab notebook?
 If you’ve worked in a lab before, you probably know the answer to this question.
 Digitalization has transformed sectors from paper data recording or analog systems to digital accounts.

 While the paper is susceptible to damage, adopting tools like electronic lab notebooks (ELN) makes recording safer and more efficient.
-ELNs and other software save a lot of time, ensure tasks are more accurate, and improve productivity.
+ELNs and Dental Lab software save a lot of time, ensure tasks are more accurate, and improve productivity.

 Minimizing Human Error